Moraxes/c-urry/README.md

     }

-    // auto return type to save lots of typing auto step_one() {
+    // auto return type to save lots of typing
+    // this is also an example of eta reduction auto step_one() {
         // first template parameter is the return type, the others are arguments' types return curry(add_then_sub)(5);